rpy2/rpy2/doc/source/robjects.rst

 differences:

-- The translation is performed once, when the package is imported, and the results cached
+- The translation is performed once, when the package is imported, and the results cached.
+The caching allows us to perform the check below.

-- A check that the translation is not masking other R symbols in the package is performed.
+- A check that the translation is not masking other R symbols in the package is performed (e.g., both 'print_me' and 'print.me' are present).
   Should it happen, a :class:`rpy2.robjects.packages.LibraryError` is raised, an the optional parameter *translation* to :func:`importr` shoud be used.